Be my eyes and ears as I look for stem cell ads, especially with hype, that show up in the mainstream media. You might win some cool stem cell swag.

 I’m also not interested in pet/veterinary ads, unless there is something particularly unusual about them.

 I’m most interested in real ads that appear in media targeted to a general audience of human customers.

-TV ads, billboard ads, radio ads, flyer ads, newspaper ads, magazine ads, & Internet ads are of interest (in that order of descending interest).
+TV ads, billboard ads, radio, flyers, newspaper ads, magazine, & Internet ads are of interest (in that order of descending interest).

 I’m relatively less interested in stem cell banking ads and more interested in stem cell treatment ads, but both are worth looking into to some degree.

 My goal with this is to find out how much stem cell advertising is out there, the nature of the efficacy and safety claims that it makes, and its target audience.

 An example of what I want is one person’s recent observation of an ad for Stemage stem cell cream on YouTube that they informed me about that led to some interesting information and a series of posts in the works (see Part 1 here).

 What “prizes” might you have a chance to win?